Genesis-bianca1/simple-grade-calculator/readme.md

 1. Secure and encrypted Login
 2. Redirection to the 'Enter Marks' table page
 3. Enter the appropriate marks of students' registered modules

-Upon entering 'Calculate Results' button:
+4. 'Calculate Results' button performs the next 2 functions
-4. Mark is translated into grades
+5. Mark is translated into grades
-5. Award based on degree criteria is revealed
+6. Award based on degree criteria is revealed
-6. Results above are displayed on a new page as a 'Results' table.
+7. Results above are displayed on a new page as a 'Results' table.
-7. Log  out and delete session's data
+8. Log  out and delete session's data